-Crop health is closely tied to production and yield and affects land-use efficiency.
-The Field to Market Land Use aspirational goals include continued improvement of land use efficiency by increasing productivity.25 The Compliance Criteria for the Crop Health & Agricultural Best Management Practices Impact Category aligns with the aspirational goal of improved land-use efficiency through increased productivity.
+Crop health is closely tied to production and yield and affects land use efficiency.
+The Field to Market Land Use aspirational goals include continued improvement of land-use efficiency by increasing productivity.33 The Compliance Criteria for the Crop Health & Agricultural Best Management Practices Impact Category aligns with the aspirational goal of improved land-use efficiency through increased productivity.

-- U.S. soybean farmers respect and obey federal, state, and local laws in the area of crop health, good agricultural practices and integrated pest management as further defined in the section below.
+- U.S. soybean farmers respect and obey federal, state and local laws in the area of crop health, good agricultural practices and integrated pest management as further defined in the section below.
 Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services, and national and state soybean checkoffs and associations. - 2.2.1 Producers use best management practices to protect and improve the quality of plant stocks and crops.
-Recommendations for Best Management Practices were developed by USDA to support coexistence across U.S. soybean production platforms.26 - 2.2.2.
-Soybean seed commerce complies with the Federal Seed Act27 regarding fair trade and proper labeling. - 2.2.2.1 The Federal Seed Act (FSA) protects producers against purchasing contaminated or defective seed and requires that they be informed of what they are buying and protects seed purchasers against any alteration of that seed.
+Recommendations for Best Management Practices were

+- developed by the USDA to support coexistence across U.S. soybean production platforms.34 - 2.2.2 Soybean seed commerce complies with the Federal Seed Act35 regarding fair trade and proper labeling. - 2.2.2.1 The Federal Seed Act (FSA) protects producers against purchasing contaminated or defective seed and requires that they be informed of what they are buying and protects seed purchasers against any alteration of that seed.
 The FSA requires interstate shippers to keep and make available for inspection a complete record of each lot of seed shipped in interstate commerce.
-The complete record must include a file sample and records of receiving, variety, conditioning and blending, tests, labeling, sales, and shipping and disposition and must be kept for three years so seed may be traced from where it is officially sampled back to the grower, if necessary.
-Buyers of seed should keep the grower's declarations of kind, variety, or type.
-All records should include lot numbers to identify seed.
+The complete record must include a file sample and records of receiving, variety, conditioning and blending, tests, labeling, sales, and shipping and disposition and must be kept for three years so the seed may be traced from where it is officially sampled back to the grower, if necessary.
+Buyers of seed should keep the grower's declarations of kind, variety or type.
+All records should include lot numbers to identify seeds.
 It is a violation of the FSA for anyone to disseminate any false advertisement concerning seed.
-The FSA is supplemented by state seed laws which protect purchasers at the point of inspection and sale.28 - 2.2.3 Producers comply with Plant Protection Act29 regulations regarding the use of biological control organisms and the import of plants and plant products.
+The FSA is supplemented by state seed laws, which protect purchasers at the point of inspection and sale.36